-As regards financial reporting, information and communication about internal governance documents are available to the Company's employees in INVISIO Headsets' document management system, High Stage.
-This system, which was implemented in 2008, is a web-based tool for managing business documents in a central database and features automatic version management as well as control of authorization, reviews, and approval.
+As regards financial reporting, information and communication about internal governance documents are available to the Company's employees in INVISIO Communications' document management system, High Stage.
+High Stage is a web-based tool for managing business documents in a central database and features automatic version management as well as control of authorization, reviews, and approval.
 Information and communication on internal governance documents are also provided in connection with staff meetings.